stoeps13/connections-doc/source/admin/plan/r_worksheet_installation.md

 |User name and password for that server| |
 |Connections administrative user \(not connectionsAdmin user role, but admin user role for Blogs, Files, CCM, Wikis \)| |
 |global moderator| |
-|URL and ports for admin and user access**Note:** You can look up the URLs for each application in the text files that the installation wizard generates.
+|URL and ports for admin and user access!!! note
+    You can look up the URLs for each application in the text files that the installation wizard generates.
 These files are located under the [connections\_root](i_ovr_r_directory_conventions.md) directory.

 | |
 |Activities server name| |